Adult Acne: Why It’s Happening and How to Clear It Fast

 Picture this: I’m in my 20s, out on the town, and random strangers are coming up and stroking my hair.
 Apparently, it looked so healthy and glossy, they felt compelled

 Have you noticed a rash occurring on your skin lately?
 This subject came up in our community recently.
-Although, it’s not one of the more common signs of peri/menopause and we
+Although it’s not one of the more common signs of peri/menopause, so

 Have you noticed that loads of women are choosing to embrace their grey hair in midlife?
 Or, to be accurate we should drill grey hair down to silver, platinum and